 Final management plans are considered living documents and can be updated at any time.
 All management plans must be approved by both the CCLAAC and the Collier County BCC.
 The original Final Management Plan was approved in 2009.
-This is the five-year update to the plan.
+The five-year update to the plan was completed in 2015.
+This is the 10-year update to the plan.